Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Theoretical framework

 \subsection{GW+BSE framework}

 The GW approximation, a method for calculating electronic properties, goes beyond the mean-field, independent-particle framework of DFT \cite{shishkin2007accurate, hybertsen1986electron}.
-By accounting for many-body electron-electron interactions, GW provides a more accurate representation of these interactions, leading to improved predictions of properties such as band gaps and excitation energies \cite{PhysRevB.74.035101, PhysRevB.75.235102}.
-Here `G' stands for the Green's function, which represents the propagation of an electron within a material and is given as,
+By accounting for many-body electron-electron interactions, GW provides a more accurate representation of these interactions, leading to improved predictions of properties such as band gaps and excitation energies for low-dimensional materials \cite{PhysRevB.74.035101, PhysRevB.75.235102}.
+Here $G$ stands for the Green's function, which represents the propagation of an electron within a material and is given as,

-G(k, $\omega$) is the Green's function at wave vector k and energy $\omega$, H(k) is the one-electron Hamiltonian which contains the kinetic energy and effective potential due to electron-electron interactions. $\Sigma(k, \omega)$ is the self-energy, which represents the many-body effects, given by Dyson equation,
+$G(k, \omega)$ is the Green's function at wave vector $k$ and energy $\omega$, $H(k)$ is the one-electron Hamiltonian which contains the kinetic energy and effective potential due to electron-electron interactions. $\Sigma(k, \omega)$ is the self-energy, which represents the many-body effects, given by Dyson equation,

 where $G^0(k, \omega)$ is the non-interacting Green's function, often calculated from the one-electron Hamiltonian, $\Sigma_{xc}(k, \omega)$ represents the exchange-correlation self-energy, accounting for effects beyond the Hartree term in the electron-electron interaction.
-Coulomb interaction (W) is given as,
+Coulomb interaction ($W$) is given as,

-where v(q) is the bare Coulomb interaction, typically given by the $\frac{1}{r}$ form of the Coulomb potential, $\epsilon(q, \omega)$ is the dielectric function, describing the material's response to an external electric field \cite{gw_2019}.
-The GW method involves self-consistently solving these equations for G, W, and $\Sigma$ to obtain an improved description of the electronic structure and properties of a material, particularly in terms of electronic excitations, band gaps, and optical properties.
-The self-consistency arises because G and $\Sigma$ depend on each other, and the equations are iteratively solved until convergence is achieved. \\ Bethe-Salpeter equation (BSE) is used to calculate excitonic effects \cite{PhysRevLett.80.4510, PhysRevLett.81.2312} and solved following the GW calculation in order to include electron-hole interactions.
+where $v(q)$ is the bare Coulomb interaction, typically given by the $\frac{1}{r}$ form of the Coulomb potential, $\epsilon(q, \omega)$ is the dielectric function, describing the material's response to an external electric field \cite{gw_2019}.
+The GW method involves self-consistently solving these equations for $G$, $W$, and $\Sigma$ to obtain an improved description of the electronic structure and properties of a material, particularly in terms of electronic excitations, band gaps, and optical properties.
+The self-consistency arises because G and $\Sigma$ depend on each other, and the equations are iteratively solved until convergence is achieved. \\ Bethe-Salpeter equation (BSE) is used to incorporate excitonic effects \cite{PhysRevLett.80.4510, PhysRevLett.81.2312} and solved following the GW calculation in order to include electron-hole interactions.
 The BSE is typically expressed as,